+The City has two pension plans.
 The City contributes to the Kentucky County Employees Retirement System (CERS), which is a cost-sharing multiple-employer public employer retirement system (PERS) administered by the Kentucky retirement system.
 All full-time employees are eligible and must participate in the State PERS.
 The City participates in both the hazardous and non-hazardous portion of the plan.
-The City also maintains the Police and Firemen's Pension Fund, which is closed to new participants.
+The City also maintains the Police and Firefighters' Pension Fund, which is closed to new participants.